woodshop/woodshop.github.io/participants.md

 	<a href="/images/dupuis.png"><img width="200" src="/images/dupuis.png" alt=""></a>
 </figure>

 [Alex Dupuis](http://www.alexanderdupuis.com/about.php) is a composer, animator, and performer.
-His work investigates the intersections between experimental music and film, focusing particularly on theories of audiovisual perception and transduction of information between light and sound.
+His work investigates the intersections between experimental music and animation, focusing particularly on theories of audiovisual perception and transduction of information between light and sound.
 He performs as a guitarist, as well as with audiovisual instruments and software systems of his own design.
-He is currently pursuing a PhD in Brown University's Multimedia & Electronic Music Experiments program.
+He received an MA from Dartmouth's Digital Musics program in 2012, and is currently pursuing a PhD in Brown University's Multimedia & Electronic Music Experiments program.

 ## Digital raster scanning as audiovisual synthesis